Vietnamese People's Army (Ground Forces)

 The Ground Forces is not organized into a separate command, but rather is under the direct guidance and command of the Ministry of National Defence, the General Staff, the General Political Department, and under the specific direction of general departments and other functional agencies.
 In the early days, the VPA was composed of the Ground Forces only, mainly infantry.
 Over time, the Ground Forces have gradually developed in organization and strength to meet the requirements, circumstances and fighting modes of the Vietnam people’s war.

 Of all the military branches withing the PAVN, the army is the dominant service.
 Its status as the dominant branch is reflective of the historical and political role it played throughout Vietnam's successful efforts to gain independence from France, unite the country under communism and protect its national sovereignty against China.

-Although the army has a relative lack of equipment and resources, the soldiers remain highly trained as a result of their senior commanders' experience as junior officers in the Vietnam War, the '79 border dispute with China, and the Cambodian war which lasted for a decade ending in the late '80s.
-This highly experienced leadership is expected to wane over the coming years as a result of a lack of direct threats.
-In addition, a shortage of funds will be detremental to the army's overall strength as they become increasingly dependent on military technology.
+Although the army had a relative lack of equipment and resources, the soldiers remained highly trained as a result of their senior commanders' experience as junior officers in the Vietnam War, the 1979 border dispute with China, and the Cambodian war which lasted for a decade ending in the late 1980s.
+This highly experienced leadership waned over the following years as a result of a lack of direct threats.
+In addition, a shortage of funds was detremental to the army's overall strength as they became increasingly dependent on military technology.

 The basic tactical doctrine of the Vietnamese army is based on a Soviet structure, reflecting a shift from the pre-1970's guerilla style operations to a position of territorial defense.
 This shift was necessary to accomodate the changes in war, as was successfully demonstrated in the border dispute with China in 1979.